rachitnigam/rachitnigam.com/content/post/priya.md

 At every group discussion, I will miss them.
 When I talk about my mentees, my friends, and my time in grad school, I will miss them.

+Joshua Turcotti said:
+> Priya was a beautiful vocalist and an aspiring guitarist.
+They were in a local band, and performed with faculty like Dexter and Robbert at a few occasions.
+Music was a huge part of their life.

+Ben Kushigian said:
+> They were such a sweet person, and I was always so happy to see them in PLSE.
+They had a smile that would break me out of my grumpiest of moods.
+I can't believe they're gone, and I can only imagine what folks who were closer to them must be going through.
+They were a special person, and I'm really lucky to have known them, even just for a bit.

+Omkar Bhalerao said:
+> Priya has always struck me as a helpful educator in addition to a knowledgeable academic.
+They never hesitated to help out with the overall structure of the class and perform logistical duties even as a heavily burdened PhD student.
+During our time together as TAs, the work ethic that they displayed heavily inspired me to improve my own efforts as a TA for the class, and I also learned quite a lot from them.

 Goodbye Priya.
 Your spark is eternal.

 [priya]: https://priyasrikumar.com/